daypack-dev/daypack-lib/README.md

 Got a feature request?
 Feel free to open an issue to start a discussion.

-Please note that since Daypack was never designed to be a full blown "solver", there are things prohibitively expensive to properly implement as a result (short of adding a proper solver into Daypack), which we may cite as a reason should we reject your feature request.
+Please note that since Daypack was never designed to be a general solver, there are things prohibitively expensive to properly implement as a result (short of adding a general solver into Daypack), which we may cite as a reason should we reject your feature request

 We ask for your understanding should that be the case